-The passage from atomistic to continuum models is of major interest in the description and understanding of many physical phenomena.
-Even for those atomistic systems which are driven by simple energies, the choice of the method to analyse their asymptotic behavior as the interatomic distance tends to zero is nontrivial and it may lead to different results.
-Compare for instance the results obtained by taking pointwise limits ([7, 8, 30]) to those obtained by variational methods (see [15, 12] for an overview).
+The passage from atomistic to continuum models is of major interest in the description and understanding of many physical phenomena and in models in applied sciences.
+Even for those atomistic systems which are driven by simple lattice energies, the choice of the method to analyze their asymptotic behavior as the interatomic distance tends to zero is nontrivial.
+Compare for instance the results obtained by taking pointwise limits ([8, 9, 35]) to those obtained by variational methods (see [18, 15] for an overview).
+There, the choice of the limit process underlines some assumptions on the model, which are translated in the definition of convergence of discrete to continuum functions, and may lead to different results.

-In this paper we work within the variational framework, which amounts to analysing the asymptotic behavior of discrete systems in terms of Γ -convergence.
-This has proven to be a powerful tool not only in material sciences to describe the effective behavior of atomistic systems, but also in computer vision to provide discrete approximations of given continuum energies that might be used, e.g., for numerical simulations.
-In the context of material sciences such a discrete-to-continuum variational analysis may help to predict or better understand the macroscopic response of a material to microscopic deformations.
-Fixing $\varepsilon > 0$ one describes the atomistic deformation of a material occupying an open bounded domain $\Omega \subset \mathbb{R}^n$ through a map $u: Z{\varepsilon}(\Omega) \to \mathbb{R}^d$, where $Z{\varepsilon}(\Omega) := \Omega \cap \varepsilon \mathbb{Z}^n$ denotes the set of ε -spaced material points (or simply atoms) of the system.
-In the most general case one can assume such a system to be driven by an energy of the form
+In this paper we work within the variational framework, which amounts to allow for a very general definition of convergence of discrete functions and is translated in analyzing the asymptotic behavior of discrete systems in terms of $\Gamma$ -convergence.
+This has proven to be a powerful tool in Materials Science to predict or better understand the macroscopic response of a material to microscopic deformations, but has also been used in other applied fields such as Computer Vision to provide discrete approximations of given continuum energies that might be used, e.g., for numerical simulations, or in Data Science, to provide continuum minimal-cut approximations to problems in Machine Learning.
+We will use the terminology of 'atoms' and keep the application to physical problems in mind, even though in the frameworks just mentioned discrete domains can be thought of as composed by pixels or labels of data.
+We restrict our description to the case when the reference configuration of a material at the atomistic scale can be assumed to be a (Bravais) lattice (crystallization); this assumption could be relaxed to considering non-Bravais or disordered lattices, at the expense of a more complex notation.
+In our case it is not restrictive to assume the reference configuration to be (a portion of) the cubic lattice $\mathbb{Z}^n$ in $\mathbb{R}^n$ , scaled by a small parameter.
+More precisely, fixing $\varepsilon > 0$ one describes the atomistic deformation of a material occupying an open bounded domain $\Omega \subset \mathbb{R}^n$ through a map $u: Z{\varepsilon}(\Omega) \to \mathbb{R}^d$ , where $Z{\varepsilon}(\Omega) := \Omega \cap \varepsilon \mathbb{Z}^n$ denotes the set of $\varepsilon$ -spaced material points (or simply atoms) of the system.
+In the most general case, one can assume such a system to be driven by an energy of the form